How To Change Your YouTube TV Location (And Bypass Content Restrictions)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-There are two main ways to change your location on YouTube TV: updating your playback area or changing your home area by putting a new zip code.
+There are two main ways to change your location on YouTube TV: updating your playback area or changing your home area by entering a new zip code.

-If you're hoping to trick YouTube TV into thinking you're in a different location than you are physically, unfortunately it's a little more complicated than simply popping on your favorite VPN.
+If you're hoping to trick YouTube TV into thinking you're in a different location than you are physically, unfortunately, it's a little more complicated than simply turning on your favorite VPN.

 But don't worry.
-We'll go over how to change your location, whether you just moved, are travelling out of state, or hoping to catch content not available to you locally.
+We'll go over how to change your location, whether you just moved, are traveling out of state, or are hoping to catch content not available to you locally.

 Spoof Your Android's GPS Location With Surfshark